-Daniel is a PhD student investigating Ion Tracks in minerals such as quartz and apatite.
+Daniel has compleded PhD on Ion Tracks in minerals such as quartz and apatite.

-Daniel is recipient of the Student Poster Award of the Australian Synchrotron 2012 User Meeting and the 2013 Robert and Helen Crompton Award of the RSPE.
+Daniel is recipient of the Student Poster Award of the Australian Synchrotron 2012 User Meeting and the 2013 Robert and Helen Crompton Travel Award of the RSPE.
+He has been awarded the 2014 Materials Research Society (MRS) Graduate Student Silver Award in San Francisco, as well as the Young Researcher Best Talk Award.

 - Formation of ion tracks in minerals such as quartz, apatite and zircon